 Transfer the chicken and leek pie to a rimmed baking sheet and bake until the puff pastry is golden brown and the filling is bubbly.
 Note that the edges will brown quickly but the center will take longer to catch up.

 If the edges brown too quickly, tent them with some foil and keep baking until the remaining pastry has browned.
-It should be golden brown all over, and you may even see a bit of filling bubble up through the vents (though not necessarily).
+It should be golden brown all over.
+You may even see a bit of filling bubble up through the vents (though not necessarily).

 To serve this simple savory pie, I recommend using a very sharp knife or a serrated knife to cut/divide the puff pastry topping into 4 quarters.
 Then gently loosen the puff pastry from where it is stuck to the edges of the baking dish.